 Some ToVs made in 2019 that relate to activities that were planned for 2020, were cancelled in 2020, as a result of the worldwide restrictions imposed on meetings and travel due to the COVID-19 pandemic.
 Some of the cancellations of these ToVs did not reach Gilead's systems on time and before the generation of the disclosure report.
 Gilead will update its published reports when these cancellations are integrated in its Reporting Engine.

 5.4.
 Treatment of Tax

-Where the country implementation of the EFPIA Disclosure Code permits companies to choose whether to report ToVs inclusive or exclusive of taxes, Gilead has chosen to report inclusive of taxes.
+The Deontological Code permits companies to choose whether to report ToVs inclusive or exclusive of taxes, and Gilead has chosen to report inclusive of taxes.